-The person helping the LTC QI team build a control chart decided it would be best to look at the average of medication errors per 1,000 bed days.
-The team's expectation was that the error rate should have been reduced after all the improvements they had made.
-The analyst constructed a control chart called an XbarR chart.
-She constructed the chart using the original data and used those limits to test for a special cause in the following weeks (see Figure 16).
+The person helping the QI team build a control chart decided it would be best to look at the average of patient wait times per day.
+The team's expectation was that daily wait times should have been reduced after all the improvements they had made.
+The analyst constructed a chart to look at the average daily wait time - a control chart called an XbarR chart.
+She constructed the chart using the original month's data and used those limits to test for a special cause in the following weeks (see Figure 16).

-Despite considerable variation, and a relatively poor overall average, the data from the original review did not show any special cause.
-This data was in statistical control with a high degree of variation.
+Despite considerable variation by day, and a relatively poor overall average, the data for the original month did not show any special cause.
+This data was in statistical control despite week 15 with a low average wait time, and week 8 with a very high average wait time.

-Although it took time to show it, the process improved and several instances of special cause were observed.
-Although no measure ever exceeded a three SD control limit, the third week after starting to make changes, eight consecutive data points were below the original average.
+Although it took a few weeks to show it, the process improved and several instances of special cause were observed.
+Although no daily average ever exceeded a three SD control limit, starting in week 7 (the third week after starting to make changes), eight consecutive daily averages were below the original average.
 This suggested that the changes were starting to make noticeable improvements.

-The team continued to work on improving the various processes in their LTC home, and realized they needed to draw a new control chart because their new process was consistently better than their old one.
+The team continued to work on improving the various processes in their practice, and realized they needed to draw a new control chart because their new process was consistently better than their old one.